Ramduth/crime_MERN/EMAIL_SETUP_GUIDE.md

    - Go to "Security" tab
    - Click "App passwords" (under 2-Step Verification)
    - Select "Mail" and "Other (Custom name)"
-   - Enter "Crime Reporting System" as the name
+   - Enter "Crime Buster System" as the name
    - Click "Generate"
    - **Copy the 16-character password** (you'll need this)